 The receiving service should acknowledged the request within two working days, seek consent from all others referred to in the information within five working days and the information, redacted where necessary, should be provided within 15 working days.

-The administrative staff will arrange for the following checks to be made on all members of the household aged 16 and over: Disclosure and Barring Service, Probation, Clinical Commissioning Group (CCG), Education, Children's Services (including the List of Children with a Child Protection Plan) and the NSPCC, and whether the applicant's have a right to work in the UK.
+The administrative staff will arrange for the following checks to be made on all members of the household aged 16 and over: Disclosure and Barring Service, Probation, Integrated Care Board (ICB), Education, Children's Services (including the List of Children with a Child Protection Plan) and the NSPCC, and whether the applicant's have a right to work in the UK.
 Where the applicants live or have lived outside the local authority area, the checks must be made with the local authority and health trust where the applicants live/have lived.
 These checks should be recorded including the date when the checks were made.

 Where the applicant or any member of the household has been known to Merton, information should be obtained from the relevant social worker.